neilgebhard/social-network-health/ISSUE_TEMPLATE.md

-# Issue Template
+- [ ] Bug
+- [ ] Feature

 ## Context

-Please provide any relevant information about your setup.
+Please provide the expected behavior, the current behavior, and any other relevant info here.

-## Expected Behavior

-What is the expected behavior?

-## Current Behavior

-What is the current behavior?

-## Failure Information (for bugs)

-Please help provide information about the failure if this is a bug.
-If it is not a bug, please remove the rest of this template.

-### Steps to Reproduce
+## Steps to Reproduce

-Please provide detailed steps for reproducing the issue.
+Please provide steps for reproducing the issue.

 1. step 1
 2. step 2
-3. you get it...
+3. step 3...

-### Failure Logs
+## Failure Logs

 Please include any relevant log snippets or files here.